EasyJet holiday bookings up despite cost-of-living crisis

 The company said it had faced "multiple headwinds" in the period, including Covid restrictions and the impact of Russia's invasion of Ukraine, which drove up fuel prices.

-However, Mr Lundgren told Radio 4's Today programme that there was "a great deal of pent-up demand" this summer despite the "macroeconomic uncertainty".
+However, Mr Lundgren told the BBC's Today programme that there was "a great deal of pent-up demand" this summer despite the uncertainty surrounding the state of the economy.

 "At the same time we see there is a strong demand in the peak periods," he said, adding that budget airlines tended to do well in downturns because "people gravitate towards value".